secrierlab/EMT/README.md

 ## Data
 The majority of the data used in this work are in the folde /data.
 In addition, we provide a script to download the data from several repositories.
+The references of the datasets used in this work are reported in the section "References" of this page, and in the main manuscript.

 Steps:

 1) run the scripts inside the /data folder as follow: